appliedfm/vstyle/docs/source/project_structure.rst

 Source control
 --------------

-Use :code:`git`.
+Use :command:`git`.

 *Rationale:*

-* :code:`git` is ubiquitous in the Coq ecosystem.
+* :command:`git` is ubiquitous in the Coq ecosystem.
 It is well-known by all of the personas.
-* :code:`git` submodules are widely used in the Coq ecosystem.
+* :command:`git` submodules are widely used in the Coq ecosystem.
 This is particularly true for bleeding-edge development.
 It is wise to be compatible with this practice.
-* :code:`git` works well with :code:`opam`.
+* :command:`git` works well with :code:`opam`.

 Continuous Integration